 Blossom Festival is family-friendly, however, we advise that all children under the age of 18 are strictly supervised by their parents or guardians at all times.
 Parents and guardians shall consider the risks which are present at the event, mainly loud music and the onsite dam before making the decision to bring their children to the event.

 Any children caught underage drinking will be returned to their parents and the family will be asked to leave immediately.

 All children under 12 will require a “Kids Ticket” which is available from our ticketing provider at no cost.

 All children over the age of 12 will require a full priced ticket.

-There are three tiers of tickets, Early Birds, First Release and General Release.
-Early Birds and First Release tickets are strictly limited, so it is recommended to purchase these early to save some money.
-General Release
+There are four tiers of tickets, Super Early Bloomer, Early Bloomer General Release and Final Release.
+Super Early Bloomer and Early Birds tickets are strictly limited, so it is recommended to purchase these early to save some money.

 By purchasing a ticket to the festival you are agreeing to our Terms and Conditions.

 Please follow this link to find our complete Terms & Conditions

 These conditions are also available through the ticketing website when purchasing tickets[/vc_toggle][vc_toggle title=”More Questions?”]If your question has not been answered here, please go to our Contact Us tab and send us your questions.
 Please be patient and we will endeavour to respond to you as soon as we can